nautobot/nautobot/nautobot/docs/user-guide/core-data-model/wireless/wirelessnetwork.md

 - VLAN
 - [Access Point Groups](accesspointgroup.md)

 Future extensions could include captive_portal attribute, but are not scoped in the initial release.
-It should be implemented using Nautobot’s external integrations.
+It should be implemented using [External Integrations](../../platform-functionality/externalintegration.md).

 ## Wireless Networks VLAN field